 Isabelle/jEdit (figure 1.1) consists of some plugins for the jEdit text editor, while preserving its general look-and-feel as far as possible.
-The main plugin is called "Isabelle" and has its own menu Plugins / Isabelle with access to several panels (see also §2.1), as well as Plugins / Plugin Options / Isabelle (see also §1.2.3).
+The main plugin is called "Isabelle" and has its own menu Plugins / Isabelle with access to several actions and add-on panels (see also §2.1), as well as Plugins / Plugin Options / Isabelle (see also §1.2.3).